JuliaRandom/StableRNGs.jl/README.md

-`StableRNG` is an alias for `LehmerRNG`, and implements a well understood linear congruential generator (LCG); an LCG is not state of the art, but is fast and is believed to have reasonably good statistical properties, suitable at least for tests of a wide range of packages.
+`StableRNG` is an alias for `LehmerRNG`, and implements a well understood linear congruential generator (LCG); an LCG is not state of the art, but is fast and is believed to have reasonably good statistical properties [1], suitable at least for tests of a wide range of packages.
 The choice of this particular RNG is based on its simplicity, which limits the chances for bugs.